 For World Event Young Artists City Arts worked with established textile maker Ali Pretty (Kinetica) and poet Panya Banjoko to deliver a textiles project with Nottingham community groups and families.

 In venues across the City we worked with the Meadows Conversation Group, Sherwood Textile Workshop, Double Impact, Zombie Group (After School Club at The Chase in St Ann’s), Language Cafe / Culture Box and Future Foundations, a youth volunteering scheme.
 The artists also mentored student placements & early career artists who assisted in delivering the project.

-Inspired by the WEYA themes of global cultures and creative exchange, a 45-metre length of silk was produced using batik, with text and imagery created by local families and the names and place of birth of all the visiting artists.
+Inspired by the WEYA themes of global cultures and creative exchange, a 45-meter length of silk was produced using batik, with text and imagery created by local families and the names and place of birth of all the visiting artists.
 This was painted live in the Old Market Square attracting an audience of over 2500 people.
 Six mobile structures, decorated silk discs mounted on stalks, were produced by the community groups.